scc-digitalhub/docs/README.md

 Different versions of the documentation may be available at once.

-The `current` version of the documentation reflects the most up-to-date state of the `main` branch, and is updated when new commits to `main` are made.
-It can be found under `/docs`.

 Publishing a new branch will generate another documentation portal, named after the branch, under `/docs/<branch_name>`.
 Further pushes to this branch will update the corresponding portal.

 ## Adding a portal